lh3/lh3.github.com/_posts/2020-12-25-evaluating-assembly-quality-with-asmgene.md

 ## How?

-Most assembly problems are caused by repeats or homologous regions.
+Most assembly problems are caused by repetitive or homologous regions.
 When an assembler cannot resolve such a region, it either creates an assembly gap or forces through the region with a misassembly.
 To probe these issues, we can align a multi-copy gene to the assembly and see if it remains multi-copy.